Learning Mixture Models via Efficient High-dimensional Sparse Fourier Transforms: Introduction

 To illustrate these definitions, let us consider the case where $D = \cN(\mu, 1)$ or $D = \mathrm{Lap}(\mu, 1)$\footnote{The density of the Laplace distribution in $d$ dimensions (with mean \(\mu \in \R^d\) and covariance \(I_d\)) is $p_{\lap(\mu, I_d)}(x) = {\frac {2}{(2\pi )^{d/2}}}\left({\frac {\|x-\mu\|_2^2 }{2}}\right)^{v/2}K_{v}\left(\sqrt{2} \|x-\mu\|_2\right),$ where \(v=(2-d)/2\) and \(K_{v}\) is the modified Bessel function of the second kind. {In particular, when \(d=1\), \(p_{\lap(\mu, 1)}(x) = \frac{1}{\sqrt{2}}\exp(-\sqrt{2}|x-\mu|)\).}} in one dimension ($d = 1$).
 Observe that the modulus of Gaussian characteristic function, which is equal to $t \mapsto \nicefrac{1}{e^{t^2/2}}$, vanishes exponentially faster than that of the Laplace distribution, which equals $t \mapsto \nicefrac{2}{2 + t^2}$ (\Cref{fig:placeholder}).
 This means that the 1-D Laplace distribution is SFD for parameter $c_2=2$ but the 1-D Gaussian is FFD for some parameter $c_2'$ (in fact for any \(c_2'\ge 0\)).

 The situation is similar for $d > 1$ dimensions, where the modulus of the characteristic function of the Laplace distribution is $t \mapsto \nicefrac{2}{2+\|t\|^2_2}$.
-Beyond Laplace, more examples of distributions satisfying SFD are: uniform, (e.g., over $[-1,1]$), chi-squared (with constant degrees of freedom), gamma (with constant shape parameter), and the exponential distribution\footnote{For every real-valued, even, continuous function $\phi$ with \(\phi(0) = 1\) and \(\phi(\infty)=0\) that is convex on \((0, +\infty)\), P\'olya's theorem implies the existence of a distribution with characteristic function $\phi.$}.
+Beyond Laplace, more examples of distributions satisfying SFD are: chi-squared (with constant degrees of freedom), gamma (with constant shape parameter), and the exponential distribution\footnote{For every real-valued, even, continuous function $\phi$ with \(\phi(0) = 1\) and \(\phi(\infty)=0\) that is convex on \((0, +\infty)\), P\'olya's theorem implies the existence of a distribution with characteristic function $\phi.$}.

-\begin{remark} [Comparing SFD with Tail Behavior] The following examples indicate that the decay of the characteristic function is quite different from the tail behavior: \begin{enumerate} \item There is an SFD distribution with sub-Gaussian tails (e.g., uniform distribution over \([-1, 1]\)).
+\begin{remark} [Comparing SFD with Tail Behavior] The following examples indicate that the decay of the characteristic function is quite different from the tail behavior: \begin{enumerate} \item There is an SFD distribution with sub-Gaussian tails (e.g., \sledit{the uniform mixture of a Dirac measure at \(0\) and a uniform distribution over \([-1,1]\)}).

 \item There is an SFD distribution with tails that are sub-exponential but not sub-Gaussian (e.g., Laplace distribution and chi-squared distribution with constant degrees of freedom).

 \item There is an SFD distribution with infinite variance (e.g., Linnik distribution \cite{anderson1993linnik}). \end{enumerate} \end{remark}